-It is the responsibility of the Duty MLC at Cardiff LPS to initiate consultation with the relevant parties in SEW as soon as it becomes apparent that adverse weather conditions are forecast or experienced.
-In SWW the procedure will be triggered by either tug masters, Pilots or based upon information from the relevant port duty lock control.
+It is the responsibility of the Duty MLC at Cardiff LPS to initiate consultation with the relevant parties as soon as it becomes apparent that adverse weather conditions are forecast or experienced.

-Those parties consulted should include, but not be limited to Pilots, PEC holders, Tug Skippers, Ships Masters, Harbour Master.
+Those parties consulted should include, but not be limited to Pilots, PEC holders, Tug Skippers, Ships Masters, Harbour Master and/or his nominated deputy.